Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Oklahoma.
-Research shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Oklahoma.
+Research from Zillow found that homes with solar panels sell for about 4.1% more than comparable homes without them.
+For an average Oklahoma home, that can translate to thousands of dollars in added value.